IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Also note that while the current Chronopolis implementation generates the bag and submits it to the archive's DuraCloud interface, the step to make a 'snapshot' of the space containing the Bag (and verify it's successful submission) are actions a curator must take in the DuraCloud interface.

-The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse Keys and any required Glassfish jvm options\:
+The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse Keys and any required Glassfish jvm options.
+The example instructions here are specific to the DuraCloud Archiver\:

 \:ArchiverClassName - the fully qualified class to be used for archiving.
 For example:

 ``curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.DuraCloudSubmitToArchiveCommand"``

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
-Note that this list must include the :ArchiverClassName setting.
-For example:
+For example\:

 ``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":DuraCloudHost, :DuraCloudPort, :DuraCloudContext"``

-The DPN archiver defines three custom settings, which must also be created:
+The DPN archiver defines three custom settings, one of which is required (the others have defaults):

 \:DuraCloudHost - the URL for your organization's Duracloud site.
 For example:

 ``curl http://localhost:8080/api/admin/settings/:DuraCloudHost -X PUT -d "qdr.duracloud.org"``

 :DuraCloudPort and :DuraCloudContext are also defined if you are not using the defaults ("443" and "duracloud" respectively).
+(Note\: these settings are only in effect if they are listed in the \:ArchiverSettings.
+Otherwise, they will not be passed to the DuraCloud Archiver class.)

 Archivers may require glassfish settings as well.
 For the Chronopolis archiver, the username and password associated with your organization's Chronopolis/DuraCloud account should be configured in Glassfish: